zhou-dong/zhou-dong.github.io/_posts/machine-learning/tai-da/foundations/2015-02-15-three-learning-principles.md

     + truth - **very hard to avoid**, unless being extrnmely honest
     + extremely honest: **lock your test data in safe**
     + less honest: **reserve validation and use cautiously**
+    + be blind: avoid making modeling decision by data
+    + be suspicious: interpret research results (including your own)